kitspace/1clickBOM/README.md

 ## Summary ##

-1-click BOM is a browser extension that fills your shopping carts for you on sites like Digikey and Mouser, you simply paste from a spreadsheet or visit an online `.tsv` file.
-This way you can keep one bill of materials (BOM) that lets you and people you share the BOM with quickly purchase items from multiple retailers.
+1-click BOM is a browser extension that fills your shopping carts for you on sites like Digikey and Mouser.
+It's main purpose is to work with the electronic project sharing site [kitnic.it](https://kitnic.it).
+But you can also use it from a spreadsheet or load an online `.tsv` file from any other site.

 ## Table of Contents ##